siko001/wp-notes/hooks/README.md

 echo $modified_text;
 ```

-This triggers the filter and passes 'Initial Text' to the hooked functions.
+This triggers the filter and passes 'Initial Text' to the hooked functions as a variable.

 -   add_filter() — Hook a Function to a Filter
 -   add_filter() is used to hook a function to a specific filter.
 The function modifies the data before it's used or returned.